atomisthq/docs/docs/automations/index.md

 ## Automations

-The rest of this section describes how to develop your own automations.
+The rest of this section describes how to develop and run your own automations.

 ### Get started